demidenm/PyReliMRI/docs/icc_funcs.rst

    :alt: Figure 2: Information about the ICC (A) and different variance components (B) for ten subjects.
    :figclass: align-center

 As before, you can save out the images using nibabel to a directory.
-Here we will save it to where the images are stored:
+Here I will save it to where the images are stored:

 .. code-block:: python